-Apples target is to become 100 per cent carbon neutral across its global estate.
+The target for the company is to become 100 percent carbon neutral across its global estate.
 A heady target for the company to derive all of its energy needs.
-Looking at the latest data, the corporation has reported a 93 per cent usage within all its facilities worldwide by renewable/sustainable energy.
-We are talking 23 countries, which includes China, Canada, United States, United Kingdom and Germany, reaching the 100 per cent carbon neutral mark.
+Looking at the latest data, the corporation has reported a 93 percent usage within all its facilities worldwide by renewable/sustainable energy.
+We are talking 23 countries, which includes China, Canada, United States, United Kingdom and Germany, reaching the 100 percent carbon neutral mark.

 Carbon in the atmosphere is absorbed by all this greenery and on the face of it everything sounds pretty rosy in the garden, doesn’t it?
 Unfortunately, all this extra greenery will only be a temporary offshoot of the extra carbon being taken in by plant and tree life.

 In a recent Apple advert, it presented a total resource deconstruction of the iPhone, starting from scratch.
-Like, how the silver or aluminium used is recycled, how the mobile phone wouldn’t employ any wood that might have been shamelessly chain sawed from our diminishing tropical rainforests.
-Mr Cook, well done.
+Like, how the silver or aluminum used is recycled, how the mobile phone wouldn’t employ any wood that might have been shamelessly chainsawed from our diminishing tropical rainforests.
+Mr. Cook, well done.